small batch honey butter biscuits

 And if you want to go the extra mile, I recommend freezing the Land O Lakes® Honey Butter Spread for at least 1 hour before using in the recipe.
 This is the secret to EXTRA flaky biscuits!

-Next, make the honey butter biscuits.
+Next, make the biscuits.

-1. Make the honey butter biscuit dough.
+1. Make the dough.
 (Work Time: 5 minutes)

 The honey butter biscuit dough comes together quickly—it only takes about 5 minutes to mix everything together in a stand mixer!
 Why?
 Mixing the dough as little as possible results in super tender biscuits.